Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

 - Risk of Creutzfeldt-Jakob disease (CJD)

-- Positive serological test results for HIV, HTLV, Hepatitis B or C, or syphilis
+- Positive serological test results for HIV, HTLV, Hepatitis B and C, or syphilis

 - Medication use (non-approved medications)